dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon :thumbsup:
 - Proof: The Science of Booze by Adam Rogers
 - The Leap: The Science Of Trust And Why It Matters by Ulrich Boser :thumbsup:
 - Cumulus by Eliot Peper